-Cristovao Ngai studied the GDL and graduated from ULaw Birmingham campus in 2007.
+Cristovao Ngai studied the GDL (now the PGDL) and graduated from ULaw Birmingham campus in 2007.
 He is now a partner at successful Hong Kong law firm, P.C.
 Woo.
 We caught up with Cristovao to discuss his time with us and how that set him up for a successful career in Hong Kong.

 My first degree is in Marketing.
 I have always wanted a playful and flexible career which requires creative thinking.
 Also, my father and other family members are very successful lawyers.
 However, it goes without saying that legal knowledge is of utmost importance even in our daily lives.
 So, no matter what your career is in the future, one should at least possess basic legal knowledge and I have proved this time and time again.

 My father studied at the College of Law back in the old days and he knows the school well.
 I had a challenging time during my first semester, not only due to the transition from another field of study and moving from Liverpool to Birmingham, but because of an awful landlord who I had to deal with simultaneously.
 Fortunately, I was able to seek legal advice from my tutor then.
 Looking back on those days now, it was not really that bad.
 It made me learn to handle matters independently and that was when I began to develop my interests in checking contract law and land law.

 It is known that every lawyer should possess in-depth legal knowledge and as a commercial lawyer, it is of paramount importance to understand our clients’ needs.
 Having commercial awareness is the key.
 We need to understand the business environment within which a law firm and its clients operate.
 Lawyers are master creators and inventors on one hand, and clever and skilled reproducers, duplicators and modifiers on the other.
 We are there to provide legal advice which helps client meet those needs.
 I enjoy being able to advise clients on transactions and how to succeed in resolving issues.